OpenGATE/Gate/docs/data_output_management.rst

 * **IDL>** SizeImageZ = 128
 * **IDL>** data=READ_BINARY(file,DATA_DIMS=[SizeIMageX,SizeIMageY],DATA_TYPE=12,ENDIAN='Little')

+.. _sinogram_output-label:

 Sinogram output
 ---------------

-If the ecat system or the ecatAccel system have been selected (see Users Guide:Defining a system#Ecat), the sinogram output module can be enable with the following commands:
+If the ecat system or the ecatAccel system have been selected (see :ref:`ecat-label`), the sinogram output module can be enable with the following commands:

 For the **ecat** system::